 - The fundamentals of safe evidence-based midwifery care;

 - An evaluation process that allows students to incorporate their learning progressively and verifies that the student has met the defined competencies of the program.

-*With every A Form submission, applicants are required to have an educational credential assessment done by World Education Services – Canada (WES).
+*With every A Form submission, applicants are required to have an educational credential assessment done by either the World Education Services – Canada (WES) or the International Credential Evaluation Service (ICES) through BCIT.
 You must request that a copy of your course by course evaluation report be sent to the IEMBP office.
-Please go to http://wes.org/ca/ for information on how this process works and what documents must be sent to them.
+Please go to website of choice for information on how this process works and what documents must be sent to them.
 There is a fee for this service that is the applicants responsibility.

 Not all midwifery education programs will be recognized as meeting the IEMBP entrance requirements.
 Individual applications will be assessed on education and experience.
 Midwives whose training was in a midwifery school not recognized by the IEMBP, may still be considered but will be required then to demonstrate their suitability for the course by completing competency testing.
 This comprises of a written exam and OSCE type examinations.

 If you need to do this competency testing, you will be required to come to Vancouver PRIOR to your acceptance on the course.
 Dates for competency testing will be set when the demand is known, and will happen only once per year.
 You may also be asked to provide evidence of extra study, if your midwifery course is found to be lacking in a certain area.